Allyson Y. Schwartz

 Schwartz serves on the Executive Advisory Board of the Leonard Davis Institute of Health Economics of the University of Pennsylvania, as well as being a member of the Advisory Board, University of Pennsylvania Wharton School “Penn Wharton Budget Model”.
 Schwartz is a member of the National Hospice and Palliative Care Advisory Board, participates in an advisory group to Avalere Health’s Patient-Perspective Value Framework and serves as a member of RAND’s Technical Expert Panel on the Medicare Advantage Stars Rating System, She is on the Board of Trustees, Einstein Health, Philadelphia and served as Co-Chair of the Health and Housing for Seniors Task Force of the Bipartisan Policy Center, where she also frequently participates in roundtable discussions on the future of Medicare..

 Schwartz earned a B.A. from Simmons College, and a Master of Social Service from Bryn Mawr College.
-She is married, has two grown sons, two daughters-in-law, and a 6-year-old granddaughter.
+She is married, has two grown sons, two daughters-in-law, and three grandchildren.